 Google UAC requires a minimum of $10k monthly to reach statistical significance.
 Most apps need 3-4 weeks at this budget level to gather enough conversion data for the algorithm to optimize effectively.

 Google's machine learning improves after 50-100 app installs daily.
 Below $10k monthly, you likely won't hit this threshold, leading to poor campaign optimization.
-We've seen campaigns with insufficient budget achieve 20-30% worse ROAS than those at minimum scale thresholds.
+In our experience, campaigns with insufficient budget consistently underperform compared to those meeting minimum scale thresholds.

 Google UAC Scaling Progression